mwcz/clayto-hugo/content/posts/058 - Command Line Bash/index.md

 <a class="pbp-btn" href="https://www.redhat.com/en/command-line-heroes/bash/index.html">Play now!</a>
 </center>

-Bash was created by the usual team of [Jared Sprague][jsprague] and me, along with tremendous help from the [Command Line Heroes podcast][clh] team, open source contributors, and the [CLH Discord][discord] community.
+Bash was created with co-conspirator [Jared Sprague][jsprague], along with tremendous help from the [Command Line Heroes podcast][clh] team, open source contributors, and the [CLH Discord][discord] community.

 If you're into code, you're welcome to [view source][source].
 Contributions welcome!